Once upon a time, I lived in the beautiful state of California.

 Yes, California was fun when it came to the foodie scene and played a big part of my cooking evolution.
 But that life ended, I moved on to Scottsdale, Arizona and the California food memories are with me to this day.

-From those cookbooks I found inspiration for this incredible grilled chicken recipe.
+From those California cookbooks, I found inspiration for this incredible grilled chicken recipe.

 It’s so easy, it’s stupid.